 Some might have seen this with skepticism, others with frustration as Google keeps twisting and shifting ranking factors and search signals.
 It’s not all just about the Google Core Updates, but the leading search engine always strives to improve its product and make the searchers’ life more convenient.
 This new addition is a step towards more relevant results, closer matching intent, and enhanced user experience.

 Reading all these, someone might conclude that content is losing value and momentum.
 That’s not true at all.
-Google has made it crystal clear that content is and always will be the king over the strictly technical elements.
+Google has made it crystal clear that content is and always will be king over the strictly technical elements.
 After all, Google is all about providing the most valuable and relevant information to the searcher/visitor.
-Therefore, even if some aspects are slightly subpar, original, unique, and informational content will still be on the winning side.
+Therefore, even if some technical aspects are slightly subpar, original, unique, and informative content will still be on the winning side.

 - The passage ranking and indexing